jsphpndr/jsphpndr/content/blog/stop-email-spam-with-obscurejs-hide-your-email-address-from-spammers/index.md

 It worked great.
 Or, so I thought.

-If you’re paying attention, you may immediately spot what’s wrong.
+If you're paying attention, you may immediately spot what's wrong.

-It’s `document.write`.
+It's `document.write`.

-And since it’s a common solution still offered today, I didn’t have many options.
+And since it's a common solution still offered today, I didn't have many options.

 So, I wrote a plugin…